 These tables report average and median sales prices and average dollar per square foot values, along with average home size and units sold, by property type and bedroom count for a wide variety of San Francisco neighborhoods.
-The tables follow the map in the following order: houses by bedroom count, condos by bedroom count, 2-bedroom TICs, and finally a small table on 2-unit building sales.
+The tables follow the map in the following order: houses by bedroom count, condos by bedroom count, and 2-unit and 3-4 unit building sales.
 Within each table, the neighborhoods are in order of median sales price.

-The analysis is based upon sales reported to MLS between April 1, 2013, when the last big surge in home values began in San Francisco, and February 21, 2014.
+The analysis is based upon sales reported to MLS between January 1, 2014 and August 8, 2014.
 Value statistics are generalities that are affected by a number of market factors and all numbers should be considered approximate.

 “m” signifies millions of dollars; “k” signifies thousands; N/A means there wasn’t enough data for reliable results.
 Expanding your screen view to zoom 125% will make the map and charts that much easier to read.

 Note: The surge in expensive, new-condo construction sales in various areas, such as Hayes Valley, Potrero Hill, Inner Mission and the Market Street and Van Ness Avenue corridors, is significantly affecting (raising) the average and median values in those neighborhoods.

 These statistics apply only to home sales with at least 1 car parking.
 Homes without parking typically sell at a significant discount.
 Below Market Rate (BMR) condos were excluded from the analysis.

 As noted on the tables, the average size of homes vary widely by neighborhood.
 Besides affluence, the era and style of construction often play a large role in these size disparities.
 Some neighborhoods are well known for having “bonus” bedrooms and baths built without permit (often behind the garage).
 Such additions can add value, but being unpermitted are not reflected in square footage and $/sq.ft. figures.